Smicer12/Phase_4_Group_2_Project/README.md

 ![state_price.png](images/state_price.png)

 As observed, the percentage of return on investents for the top ten states had a crash in 2008 to 2012 and then from there they all have an upward linear trend.
 This also depicts the rising trent has been from 2012 onwards meaning 2018 remains highest in terms of investments returns.

 ***
+### Data processing
+Prior to modeling, a thorough assessment of data stationarity will be conducted using the following methods:

+1. Dickey-Fuller Test: The Dickey-Fuller test will be employed to assess the stationarity of the data.
+This statistical test helps determine if a unit root is present in the series, which is indicative of non-stationarity.

+2. Rolling Mean Analysis: Additionally, a rolling mean analysis will be performed.
+This involves calculating the mean over a sliding window of observations.
+Fluctuations in the rolling mean indicate non-stationarity.

+In cases where the data is identified as non-stationary, a differencing technique will be applied.
+Differencing involves computing the difference between consecutive observations.
+This process helps transform the data into a stationary form, enabling more accurate modeling and analysis.

+***
 ### Modelling